Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 #### **Scope**
 I am aiming for a decent Minimum Viable Product, yet I want to challenge myself to produce something I am proud to put my name on, without overextending myself and causing scope creep.
-I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical for manageing issues during the build and need to troubleshoot on the fly.
+I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical for managing issues during the build and need to troubleshoot on the fly.
 In the planning for the website I created preferred and alternate design options; preferred being the more achievable option.
 I had originally planned to use an image carousel on the home page, and although I was able to get this to function on large screens it would become much less effective on mobile.
-Thus I opted for the current, simpler stacked configuration.
+Thus, I opted for the current, simpler stacked configuration.

 #### **Structure**
 The aim to build on user knowledge by providing intuitive UX with a common navbar and footer section throughout the website.